First Love

 Summary of First Love

-- “First Love” As a Representative of Love: The poet opens the poem with his intense feelings when he first sees his beloved.
-He almost becomes paralyzed after the first sight and thinks that she has stolen his heart.
-He feels pale and ill at ease as he is unable to walk.
-It seems that she has turned him into a stone as if by magic.
-Suddenly, it seems to him that his circulatory system has also given way and his eyesight seems to have gone.
-It seems that the times have changed, and words are coming out from his eyes instead of his mouth.
+- “First Love” As a Representative of Love: The poet expresses his intense feelings upon seeing his beloved for the first time in the poem “First Love”.
+He feels pale and ill at ease, as he cannot walk because she has turned him into a stone as if by magic.
+Suddenly, he thinks his circulatory system has also given way and his eyesight seems to have gone.
+The times have changed, and words are coming out from his eyes instead of his mouth.
 It also seems that he is harping on the strings instead of speaking.
-Asking rhetorical questions at this condition, he states that it seems to him that his beloved can hear his feelings.
-Then he asserts that he has never seen such beauty in his life, the reason that he is taken aback.
-For him, she has proved a thief of hearts, as it seems that his heart has changed its place and cannot beat properly now at its place.
+He believes his beloved can perceive his feelings and asks rhetorical questions to emphasize this.
+According to him, he has never seen such beauty in his life, which is why he is so taken aback.
+To him, she has proved a thief of hearts, as his heart has changed its place and cannot beat properly now at its place.

 literary devices add beauty and spice to simple poetic pieces.
 John Clare has also used some literary devices in this poem whose analysis is as follows.

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /e/ and /o/ in “Her face it bloomed like a sweet flower” the sound of /o/ and /i/ in “I could not see a single thing” and the sound of /e/ in “She seemed to hear my silent voice.”
+- Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /i/ in “And took my eyesight quite away” and the sound of /ee/ in “She seemed to hear my silent voice.”

-- Alliteration: The poem shows the use of alliteration in the shape of initial consonant sounds of the neighboring words such as the sound of /b/ in “so sudden” and again in “so sweet.”
-It again appears as the sound of /b/ in “blood burnt.”
+- Alliteration: The poem shows the use of alliteration in the shape of the initial consonant sounds of the neighboring words.
+For example, the sound of /s/ in “so sudden” and again in the phrase “so sweet”, and the sound of /b/ in “blood burnt”.

-- Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /d/ and /p/ in “My face turned pale as deadly pale” and the sound of /w/ and /s/ in “With love so sudden and so sweet.”
+- Consonance: Consonance is the repetition of consonant sounds in the same line.
+For example, as the sound of /d/ and /l/ in “My face turned pale as deadly pale” and the sound of /d/ in “With love so sudden and so sweet.”

 I never saw so sweet a face